-With the iPad Pro you also get a capable device for artwork, watching movies or TV shows, or whatever you can imagine.
-This device is the pinnacle of tablet design, and paired with the Apple Pencil and a smart keyboard it rivals products like the Microsoft Surface Pro.
+What's more, the iPad Pro is a capable device for artwork, watching movies or TV shows, and whatever else you can imagine.
+This is the pinnacle of tablet design, and when paired with the Apple Pencil and a smart keyboard, it rivals products like the Microsoft Surface Pro.

 If you want a tablet for your children, or for someone who's a casual gamer, you actually can't go wrong with the Amazon Fire HD 10.
 It still has a huge screen with a lovely full HD resolution, and some lovely design aesthetics (apart from the plastic design), but you're paying a fraction of the cost of other gaming tablets on this list.
 If you're an Amazon Prime customer, you get a load of other perks, but even non-members can take advantage of the Amazon Underground game store, which offers a tonne of excellent Android games for the very low price of absolutely free.
 Bonus.
 It does run the slightly awkward Amazon Fire OS, but for those looking for an affordable table with the majority of the bells and whistles of something at least twice the price, you can't fault the Fire 10 HD.

 If you don't fancy spending the earth on a new tablet but remain tempted by Apple's siren-call, the iPad 9.7 is your best bet.
 Although it's a bit smaller than 2019's 10.2-inch upgrade, you're still getting a powerful machine with many of the same specs.
 Combine that with a solid 10-hour battery and you've got a winner on your hands.